 Piping Up: Library feedback

-A. Thanks for thinking about the SFU Library.
+A: Thank-you for thinking of the SFU Library.